TalhaRizwan093/Springboot-Security-Starter-OAuth-JWT/README.md

 ## Regards

 For support, email talharizwan.me@gmail.com \
 If you like and using this project please donot Forget to Star it as it means alot to me.
+Thanks.

 ## Authors